NY.gov Portal State Agency Listing

 Agency regulations apply to the designated rivers and lands adjoining them, generally up to 1/4 mile from the edge of the river.

-For more on Rivers System Act regulations and which rivers the Act applies to, see pages 6 and 7 of the Citizen's Guide.
+For more on Rivers System Act regulations and which rivers the Act applies to, see page 5 of the Citizen's Guide.

 Removing Trees